gohugoio/hugo/content/en/getting-started/configuration.md

 maxAge = -1
 ```

-You can override any of these cache setting in your own `config.toml`.
+You can override any of these cache settings in your own `config.toml`.

 ### The keywords explained